mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/text.md

 ![](images/text/containsany.png)

-Returns true any of the pieces in the piece list appear in text; otherwise, returns false.
+Returns true if any of the pieces in the piece list appear in text; otherwise, returns false.

+This block can be obtained by changing the dropdown on the contains block.

 ### contains all   {#containsall}

 ![](images/text/containsall.png)

-Returns true all of the pieces in the piece list appear in text; otherwise, returns false.
+Returns true if all of the pieces in the piece list appear in text; otherwise, returns false.

+This block can be obtained by changing the dropdown on the contains block.

 ### split at first   {#splitatfirst}